Microsoft Teams App Management

 Our own experience shows that these concerns are definitely justified.
 Our apps are available in the Teams app store, and we’re often contacted by people who downloaded them without the knowledge of their organization.

-In the Microsoft Teams Admin Center at https://admin.teams.microsoft.com you have several options for improving your app governance in Microsoft Teams.
+In the Microsoft Teams Admin Center at https://admin.teams.microsoft.com you have several options for improving your app governance in Microsoft Teams and manage Teams apps.

 1. Manage Teams apps